 Theo Fennell Halloween jewellery

-British jeweler Theo Fennell was born in Egypt, spent his childhood living all over the world – Singapore, Pakistan, France and Germany.
+Born in Egypt, British jeweler Theo Fennell spent his childhood living in Singapore, Pakistan, France and Germany.
 The influence of these early years remains ever-present in his work, with many of his designs inspired by the landscapes of his childhood.
-Theo Fennell graduated from Eton College, Art School at York, and later The Byam Shaw.
+Fennell graduated from Eton College, Art School at York, and later The Byam Shaw.
 At The Byam Shaw he developed an obsession with detail, and a desire to interpret grand design on a miniature scale.

 To die:—to sleep: